coze-dev/coze-java/README.md

  }
 ```

-The jwt oauth type requires using private to be able to issue a jwt token, and through
+The jwt oAuth type requires using private to be able to issue a jwt token, and through
 the jwt token, apply for an access_token from the coze service.

 The sdk encapsulates this procedure, and only needs to use get_access_token to obtain
-the access_token under the jwt oauth process.
+the access_token under the jwt oAuth process.

 ```java
 # The jwt process does not require any other operations, you can directly apply for a token